anistone9/ReadMe-generator/README.md

 - [Questions](#questions)

 ## Installation
-nope
+not sure

 ## Usage
-nope
+not there yet

 ## License
-This application is covered under the following license: Apache licence 2.0
+This application is covered under the following license: Boost Software License 1.0

 ## Contributing
-not sure
+ian made me do it

 ## Tests
 npm test

 ## Questions
-Link to GitHub profile: djhflasdjkhfajklhfdsjk
+Link to GitHub profile: anistone9
-For additional questions, please contact me at: hfdjfhlasjdfhalkdhfjadsklhflh
+For additional questions, please contact me at: email.newemail